theGergi/Visualization/README.md

 4. Open this folder in any IDE with a python compiler
 5. Run app.py to run the app

+## Implemented Ourselves

+* All the idioms the idioms (with the help of plotly builtin-idioms)
+* All data manipulations (with the help of pandas)

 ## Resources

 * [Dash](https://dash.plot.ly/)